OSU-BMBL/CEMIG/README.md

 (D) Identifies motifs via path extension in $G_C$.

+## How TESA works

+TESA incorporates a weighted two-stage alignment procedure and a "bookend" model to accurately identify DNA binding patterns.
+The algorithm consists of the following steps:

+### 1. *P*-value Calculation for k-mers

+Initially, `CEMIG` evaluates input sequences (footprints) to determine *k*-mer *P*-values using a Poisson distribution.
+This is informed by nucleotide frequencies estimated via zero to second-order Markov models.

+### 2. Construction of Hamming Distance Graph and $G_{DB}$

+`CEMIG` constructs a Hamming distance graph ($G$) and a de Bruijn graph ($G_{DB}$) using *k*-mers.
+The *k*-mers are sorted by ascending *P*-values and classified into three tiers, which facilitates the construction of the Hamming distance graph and the $G_{DB}$.

+### 3. Detection of k-mer Clusters

+`CEMIG` detects *k*-mer clusters through graph clustering on the Hamming distance graph and constructs a secondary directed graph (digraph) by amalgamating vertices from identical clusters in the $G_{DB}$.

+### 4. Two-stage alignment

+`CEMIG` forecasts motifs and their respective lengths by extending paths within the digraph.
+It employs a greedy algorithm for path extension, starting with an ‘uncovered’ cluster vertex with the highest f(•) value and sequentially adding vertices from edges with maximum weight.
+This process continues until the path reaches the desired length or three k-mer vertices have been added in the same direction.
+The starting cluster and other cluster vertices on the path are then considered ‘covered’. `CEMIG` outputs the identified paths and iterates the procedure until all clusters are covered.

 ## Sequence set

 The sequence set refers to the collection of DNA sequences that are used as input data for motif discovery algorithms.
 The sequence set is specifically derived from ChIP-seq data or ATAC-seq data.
 The ChIP-seq data usually includes a narrow peak file in `FASTA` format.
 For ATAC-seq data, either a narrow peak file or a footprint file in `FASTA` format is used as input for the `CEMIG` algorithm to identify DNA binding motifs.